amaentau/espa-tv/docs/setup/raspberry-pi.md

 The setup also properly configures Chromium symlinks: if `chromium` is installed, `chromium-browser` becomes a symlink to it; if `chromium-browser` is installed, `chromium` becomes a symlink to it.
 This ensures both common names work regardless of which package was installed.

-If you change the source tree later, run `sudo -u dongle npm install --omit=dev` before restarting `veo-dongle-kiosk.service`.
+If you change the source tree later, run `sudo -u dongle npm install --omit=dev` before restarting `veo-dongle.service`.

 ### Boot Optimizations